Python1320/vr_asmr_petting/README.md

 This is a hobby for me, paying only gives you access to the asset files.
 Payment does not give support.
 I may or may not have time to look at github issues but that's about it.
 No warranty of any kind!
 I cannot afford supporting you, and you cannot afford my support, sorry.
-Feel free to ask someone else to fix things for you.
+Feel free to ask someone else to fix things for you!

-### License

-If you steal this I'll pet you.